 (3) resolves a significant or recurring legal issue;

 (4) applies settled principles or controlling precedent;

 (5) involves an atypical factual record or procedural history;

 (6) includes an issue pending before the United States Supreme Court or the Minnesota Supreme Court; or

 (7) warrants a particular form based on the parties' arguments, including, but not limited to, the parties' statements allowed by Rule 128.02, subdivision l, paragraph (f).

-(b) Unpublished opinions and order opinions are not precedential except as law of the case, res judicata or collateral estoppel, and may be cited only as provided in Minnesota Statutes 1996, section 480A.08, subdivision 3.
+(c) Nonprecedential opinions and order opinions are not binding authority except as law of the case, res judicata or collateral estoppel, but nonprecedential opinions may be cited as persuasive authority.

-Upon the filing of a decision or order which determines the matter, the clerk of the appellate courts shall transmit a copy to the attorneys for the parties, to self-represented parties, and to the trial court.
+Upon the filing of an opinion which determines the matter, the clerk of the appellate courts shall transmit a copy to the attorneys for the parties, to self-represented parties, and to the trial court.
 The transmittal shall constitute notice of filing.

 Unless the parties stipulate to an immediate entry of judgment, the clerk of the appellate courts shall enter judgment pursuant to the decision or order not less than 30 days after the filing of the decision or order.
 The service and filing of a petition for review to, or rehearing in, the Supreme Court shall stay the entry of the judgment.
 Judgment shall be entered upon the denial of a petition for review or rehearing.

 The clerk of the appellate courts shall transmit the judgment to the trial court administrator when judgment is entered.
 If the Supreme Court grants a petition for review, the clerk shall transmit the entire record on appeal, one copy of each brief on file, and the decision of the Court of Appeals to the Supreme Court unless the order granting review directs otherwise.